polyquantique/haarpy/README.md

 ## Haarpy functionality

-Haarpy implements Weingarten functions for all the classical compact groups, the circular orthogonal ensembles as well as the permutation and centered permutation groups.
+Haarpy implements Weingarten functions for all the classical compact groups, the circular orthogonal and circular symplectic ensembles as well as the permutation and centered permutation groups.

 ### Unitary group
 Unitary matrices $U$ are complex-matrices that satisfy $U U^\dagger = I_d$ where $I_d$ is the identity matrix.
 Here we use $U^\dagger$ to indicate the conjugate-transpose of the matrix $U$.